alauda/acp-iac-guide/guide/acp_resource_management.md

 For enterprise users with specific requirements, encapsulating custom Terraform Modules that fit the company's internal use cases is an ideal choice.
 This approach allows for module design completely based on the company's specific needs and best practices, providing a unified resource management standard for internal use, further improving team efficiency and reducing repetitive work.

-We suggest users fork and modify the [alauda/terraform-acp-modules](https://github.com/alauda/terraform-acp-modules) repository, or create a new repository referencing the structure and recommended practices of [alauda/terraform-acp-modules](https://github.com/alauda/terraform-acp-modules) for development.
-This repository not only provides implementations of existing modules but also details how to develop ACP modules in the [Development document](https://github.com/alauda/terraform-acp-modules/blob/v3.16/Development.md), along with important principles and suggestions to follow during development.
+We suggest users fork and modify the terraform-acp-modules repository, or create a new repository referencing its structure and recommended practices for development.
+This repository not only provides implementations of existing modules but also details how to develop ACP modules in the `Development.md` document, along with important principles and suggestions to follow during development.
 This can help you create high-quality, easily maintainable custom ACP modules.

 !!! tip ""
     If you encounter any issues or need further guidance during development, please feel free to contact our support team.
 We are more than happy to assist you in fully leveraging the powerful features of the ACP platform and Terraform.